 If any part or parts of these rules of procedure are found to be invalid, that part or parts will not invalidate the remainder of the rules.

 IV.
 A DRB Rules of Procedure

-PASSED by the Design Review Board on the 19th day of May, 2005.
+Passed by the Design Review Board on the the 22nd day of January, 2024